← Claude Code Hub

 /init

 Claude analyzes the codebase — detects build system, frameworks, tests — and generates an initial CLAUDE.md.
 If one already exists, it suggests improvements instead of overwriting.
+For a leaner result from day one (and optionally skills + hooks), enable the /init interactive flow — it applies the conciseness rule from the start.

 2. Strip what's redundant